-Let me tell you about a a guy I know…wait, rewind.
+Let me tell you about a guy I know… Wait, rewind.
 Let’s start at the beginning.

 At Anitian, we believe security is essential for growth, innovation, and prosperity.
 We agree information security is struggling.
 This struggle is not one of innovation or attention, we have plenty of that.
 Our struggle is an existential one.
 Maybe its not another piece of technology we need.